SAFM7/-GANTENG/README.md

 We have provided five models:

 realesrgan-x4plus (default)
   realesrnet-x4plus
   realesrgan-x4plus-anime (optimized for anime images, small model size) realesr-animevideov3 (animation video)
 You can use the -n argument for other models, for example, ./realesrgan-ncnn-vulkan.exe -i input.jpg -o output.png -n realesrnet-x4plus

 Usage of portable executable files
 Please refer to Real-ESRGAN-ncnn-vulkan for more details.
 Note that it does not support all the functions (such as outscale) as the python script inference_realesrgan.py.

 Usage: realesrgan-ncnn-vulkan.exe -i infile -o outfile [options]...

-Usage: realesrgan-ncnn-vulkan.exe -i infile -o outfile [options]...
+I hope you dont read all of this text because I'm too lazy to make it cooler to look :D